fieldtrip/website/tutorial/mouse_eeg.md

 FIXME insert figure (7 layout plot)

-If you are satisfy with the result, you can save it to a matlab fil
+If you are satisfy with the result, you can save it to a MATLAB fil

     save mouse_eeg.mat lay